Marvin, Massarella, & Friends Firefly Sanctuary

 Firefly Viewing Season: Late June through early July Dogs Allowed?
 Yes, on leash

 Visitation Hours: Dawn to Dusk, except during the firefly viewing season, when visitors are welcome to stay through the evening.
-During the peak of the 2023 viewing season (June 25 – July 9), advanced registration will be required.
-Registration for the 2023 Firefly Viewing Season will be available soon.
+During the peak of the 2024 viewing season (June 30 – July 14), advanced registration will be required.
+Click here to register for the 2024 Firefly Viewing Season.

 History: The Land Trust’s Firefly Sanctuary is likely the first dedicated firefly preserve in the United States.
 Its protection came in two phases, with the first 2.5-acres gifted by David and Marion Marvin in 1983.
 Thirty-two years later, in 2015, the Land Trust was given the opportunity to acquire an adjoining 4 acres of forest and meadow from Anthony and Marie Massarella at a reduced price.
 Thanks to the generosity of Massarellas and some of the immediate neighbors, NCLT raised the funds needed to protect this parcel, and triple the acreage of the preserve.